Earth's natural satellite.

 Another effect of tidal locking is that Moon is drifting away from the Earth with the average rate of 3.8 cm per year.
 The Moon's gravitational force is producing ocean tides.
 At the same time, it is also stretching Earth's crust for a few centimeters.
 The effect is slowing Earth's rotation, increasing the length of the day on Earth for 17 microseconds each year.

 The Earth and the Moon orbit each other and are therefore regularly involved in eclipses.
 A lunar eclipse occurs when the Moon passes directly behind the Earth in its shadow, and solar eclipse occurs when the Moon gets between the Earth and the Sun.
-If the orbiting planes of the Earth and the Moon were parallel, we would, from the Earth´s perspective, observe total solar eclipse every new moon and a lunar eclipse every full moon.
-Since the lunar orbit is inclined 5°, the eclipses occur only on rare occasions when the Moon is crossing Earth's ecliptic at exactly the right time.
+If the orbiting planes of the Earth and the Moon were parallel, we would, from the Earth´s perspective, observe total solar eclipse every new moon and a lunar eclipse every full moon, which means every month.
+But since the lunar orbit is inclined 5°, the eclipses occur only on rare occasions when the Moon is crossing Earth's ecliptic at exactly the right time.

 The Moon has played a special role in human history.
 Races to the Moon demonstrated power and the first step on the Moon was long seen as one of the greatest achievements in human history.
 Today, we see the Moon as the springboard on our way further into deep space.
 Space exploration shifted from competing to collaborating.
 Moving to outer space allows us not only to obtain new data about the physical Universe around us, but also gives us the opportunity to explore ourselves as human beings.